gharib85/coolvib/doc/methods.rst

 Non-adiabatic friction of adsorbate motion on metal surfaces
 ------------------------------------------------------------

-Whereas in insulating or most semi-conducting materials the energy spectrum of vibrations and electronic excitations is clearly separated, this is not the case for metals.
+In insulating or most semi-conducting materials the energy spectrum of vibrations and electronic excitations are clearly separated.
+This is not the case for metals.
 In metals even the smallest vibrational motion can lead to electronic excitations due to the vanishing gap between occupied and unoccupied states.

 .. figure:: ./friction.png
    :align: center
    :width: 70%

-   *Figure 1: Schematic view of adsorbate vibration (here shown for a CO on Cu(100) internal stretch motion) leading to changes in the electronic st    ructure that excite electron hole-pairs from below to above the Fermi level of the metal Density-of-States.*
+   *Figure 1: Schematic view of adsorbate vibration (here shown for a CO on Cu(100) internal stretch motion) leading to changes in the electronic structure that excite electron hole-pairs from below to above the Fermi level of the metal Density-of-States.*

 As shown in Figure 1, adsorbate motion can lead to changes in the electronic structure that facilitate low energy electronic excitations in the metal band structure.
 We can treat this interaction between electrons and vibrations with perturbation theory if the following assumptions are true: